uio-carpentry/organisational/reporting/report_carpentry-uio_2024.md

 - Address issues such as inadequate screens.
 Note: A new HDMI/USB-C cable has been ordered.

 **Positive Feedback:**
-Well-Structured Exercises: Participants praised the organization and quality of exercises.
+- Participants praised the organization and quality of exercises.
-Clear and Helpful Instructors: Instructors were clear and supportive, making learning easier.
+- Instructors were clear and supportive, making learning easier.
-Engaging Learning: The use of real data and interactive methods was well-received.
+- The use of real data and interactive methods was well-received.
-Ease of Following: The workshops were straightforward, with a good pace and clear directions.
+- The workshops were straightforward, with a good pace and clear directions.

 ## **Specific Workshop Feedback**